Rikidozan/city-in-east-and-southeast-asia/seminars.md

 *No elective reading this week, do your handout on one of the chapters of Jordan Sand's book*

 **Further Reading**

+Ozaki, Ritsuko.
+‘Society and Housing Form: Home-Centredness in England vs. Family-Centredness in Japan’. *Journal of Historical Sociology* 14, no. 3 (2001): 337–57.

 Saito, Satoru. *Detective Fiction and the Rise of the Japanese Novel, 1880-1930*.
 Harvard University Asia Center, 2012.
 (P)